-The major complaint is that you have to keep your thumb on the trigger for the V10 in order to clean, unlike many other cordless vacuums that have an option for continuous suction.
+The major complaint is that you have to keep your thumb on the V10's trigger continuously, unlike many other cordless vacuums that have an option for constant suction.

 After a little while of vacuuming, we were a bit exhausted holding down the button.

 Another issue with the V10 is the pistol-like cleaning grip which can be a little annoying if you have large palms.

 Although the V10 is pretty quiet, it does let out a slightly annoying whining pitch when on maximum power - but we didn’t find it to be a major issue.